marcmagus/falcon-dive-tracker/README.md

-# Template Pack for PopTracker
+# Falcon Dive Tracker Package for PopTracker

+This is a tracker package for PopTracker or other compatible programs to use with [Final Fantasy IV: Falcon Dive](https://github.com/gameboy9/FF4FalconDive), a randomizer for Final Fantasy IV: Pixel Remaster.

+PopTracker can be found [here](https://github.com/black-sliver/PopTracker/releases).

+Alternatively, EmoTracker can be found [here](https://emotracker.net).
+I am unable to test or debug the pack under EmoTracker, but it might just work.

-This a template tracker package for PopTracker.
+This package is based on Cyb3RGER's [Template Pack for PopTracker](https://github.com/Cyb3RGER/template_pack/tree/d98851c1ed514a78644e14eabb36d28103c91eb3).

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.

 ## Installation

-Just download the lastest build or source and put in your packs folder (unpacked).
+Just download the latest build and put in your packs folder (as a zip or unpacked, both work).

-## More Info

-Check out PopTrackers Documentation on packs [here](https://github.com/black-sliver/PopTracker/blob/master/doc/PACKS.md)

-Still having trouble realizing your pack and looking for help or just want more information about everything PopTracker?
-Check out the ['Unofficial' PopTracker Discord Server](https://discord.com/invite/gwThqMCPgK)!
+### PopTracker

+For PopTracker the packs folder can be under `USER/Documents/PopTracker/packs`, `USER/PopTracker/packs` or `APP/packs`, where `USER` stands for your user directory and `APP` for the PopTracker installation directory.

+### EmoTracker

+For EmoTracker the packs folder can be found under `USER/Documents/EmoTracker/packs`, where `USER` stands for your user directory.

-## License
+## Autotracking

-Feel free to use this template without credit for all your PopTracker packs!
+There is no autotracking support at this time.
+(Hopefully coming soon)